jbuchbinder/jbuchbinder.com/content/post/2008-08-08-what-happened-to-the-land-of-innovation.md

  [29]: http://www.slowfood.com/

 We should be ashamed, but not of our country.
 We can’t blame \*any\* of this on politicians.
-After all, besides Diebold and [some stupid wankers on the Supreme Court][30], don’t we put these turkeys where they are?
+After all, besides Diebold and [some stupid jackasses on the Supreme Court][30], don’t we put these turkeys where they are?
 Aren’t we the ones eating the fast food, driving the big SUVs, and [ignoring science in its entirety][31]?
 We deserve whatever is going to happen to us.
-Maybe if everything collapses, we’ll have to get off our fast food inflated butts and remember how to innovate.
+Maybe if everything collapses, we’ll have to get off our complacent butts and remember how to innovate.
 I can only hope.

  [30]: http://www.law.cornell.edu/supct/justices/scalia.bio.html
  [31]: http://www.intelligentdesign.org/